fingerprintjs/fingerprintjs/.github/ISSUE_TEMPLATE/fingerprint_changes.md

 - What causes the fingerprint to change?
 - What device and browser are you using?
-- What version of fingerprintjs are you using?
-(Bug reports not applicable to fingerprintjs master are subject to be closed without comment)
+- What version of FingerprintJS are you using?
+(Bug reports not applicable to FingerprintJS master are subject to be closed without comment)

 ### Fingerprint data